v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

 For more information, see [Policy CSP - Connectivity](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-connectivity) in the Windows documentation.

-- **Block Internet download for web publishing and online ordering wizards**
+- **Block Internet download for web publishing and online ordering wizards**:
   This policy setting specifies whether Windows should download a list of providers for the web publishing and online ordering wizards.
 These wizards allow users to select from a list of companies that provide services such as online storage and photographic printing.
 By default, Windows displays providers downloaded from a Windows website in addition to providers specified in the registry.
 If you enable this policy setting, Windows doesn't download providers, and only the service providers that are cached in the local registry display.
 If you disable or don't configure this policy setting, a list of providers downloads when the user uses the web publishing or online ordering wizards.
 For more information that includes details on specifying service providers in the registry, see the documentation for the web publishing and online ordering wizards.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067136)